Learn About & Apply to

 Math

-This school profile includes the most recent data available through CA Department of Education (CDE) or other sources.
-Due to the pandemic and resulting changes to schooling, data is shown from multiple school years: Student / school demographic data are from the 2021-22 academic year, Graduation Rate and UC/CSU Eligibility data are from 2020-21, and Chronic Absenteeism Rate, Suspension Rate, Academic Comparison, and Academic Performance are from 2018-19.
+This school profile includes data available through CA Department of Education (CDE) or other sources.
+Due to the pandemic and resulting changes, data is released for multiple school years: Student / school demographic data, Graduation Rate, Chronic Absenteeism Rate, Suspension Rate, Academic Comparison, and Academic Performance are from the 2022-23 academic yearUC/CSU Eligibility data are from 2020-21.
 Some data is reported by schools to provide more up-to-date information and may differ from published CDE data.

 Apply Now